checkedc/checkedc-clang/docs/checkedc/Setup-and-Build.md

 ```
     cmake -G "Visual Studio 16 2019" -A x64 {llvm-path}
 ```
-To target Visual Studio 2017, substitute "Visual Studo 15 2017" for "Visual Studio 16 2019".
+To target Visual Studio 2017, substitute "Visual Studio 15 2017" for "Visual Studio 16 2019".
 `cmake --help` will list all the available generators on your platform.

 ### Visual Studio with earlier versions of CMake